AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

    * multiplication and division between different fixed-point types and floating-point types are rejected
-   * multiplication and division between different fixed-point types such are rejected if their smalls are not *compatible* as defined in Ada RM G.2.3(21).
+   * multiplication and division between different fixed-point types are rejected if their smalls are not *compatible* as defined in Ada RM G.2.3(21).
    * conversions from fixed-point types to floating-point types are rejected